simplex-chat/simplex-chat/docs/guide/app-settings.md

 #### Send Link Previews

-Enabling sending link previews may reduce privacy – your app will be loading link preview from the website.
+Enabling sending link previews may reduce privacy – your app will be loading link previews from the website.

 - [Open the app settings](#opening-the-app-settings).
 - Tap on "Privacy & security".